 Explore four small and discussion-based Renée Crown Honors courses that cover subjects close to the professors’ intellectual pursuits and shaped by students.

 Hard work and easy camaraderie flourish on the Syracuse University campus.

-Storytellers and readers gain new perspectives through interactions about life experiences.
+Storytellers and readers at Syracuse University's Living Library event in E.S.
+Bird Library gain new perspectives through interactions about life experiences.

-New Board of Trustees Chair Kathleen Walters aims to use Syracuse's history of diversity and inclusion as the foundation for a very bright future.
+Kathleen Walters aims to use Syracuse University's history of diversity and inclusion as the foundation for a bright future.

-After leading Syracuse University to its first NCAA tournament, Allie Munroe charts a course to play professional ice hockey.
+After leading Syracuse University to its first NCAA tournament, Women's Hockey captain Allie Munroe charts a course to play professionally.

-Sylvia Montijo worked as a Syracuse University Literacy Corps tutor, studied abroad in Latin America and will soon be in front of a classroom with Teach For America.
+Sylvia Montijo will soon be in front of a classroom with Teach For America.

-Mary C. Daly hopes her speech will serve as a guide for the class of 2019 as they begin the journey to find their 'North Star'.
+Mary C. Daly hopes her speech will serve as a guide for the Syracuse University class of 2019 as they begin the journey to find their "North Star."

-Student veteran Dan Egert became an ROTC cadet at Syracuse after traveling the world and now he will be putting rockets into orbit.
+Student Air Force veteran Dan Egert became an ROTC cadet at Syracuse University after traveling the world, and now he will be putting rockets into orbit.